keenanwoodall/ExtendedTransformEditor/README.md

 # Extended Transform Editor

+WARNING - Might not work with the editor GUI redesign

 An extended version of the default Transform editor with no wasted space.

 - The scale can be uniformly changed by dragging on the "Scale" label as if it was a float field.